GAC opens European spare parts center – new service for customers!

 Optimized services and future plans

-The new center offers innovative solutions such as transparent inventory management, fast delivery mechanisms and visual logistics dashboards in order to enable retailers quick access to spare parts and reduce pressure on stocks.
-In the future, GAC is planning to build local warehouses in several countries in order to bring the service points closer to the market and further optimize the European supply chain and the service system.
+The new center offers innovative solutions such as transparent inventory management, fast delivery mechanisms and visual logistics dashboards to give dealers quick access to spare parts and reduce pressure on inventory levels.
+In the future, GAC plans to build local warehouses in several countries to bring service points closer to the market and further optimize the European supply chain and service system.

-In addition to the opening of the spare parts sales center, GAC International has opened its European office in Amsterdam, which acts as a new operational unit for European business.
+In addition to the opening of the spare parts distribution center, GAC International has opened its European office in Amsterdam, which acts as a new operating unit for the European business.
 According to bitauto.com, this office is responsible for market development, brand promotion and sales service of the Chinese brand in Europe.
-This is seen as a new starting point for GAC's commitment in the European market.
+This is seen as a new starting point for GAC's involvement in the European market.

 A Guangzhou government official expressed hope that the international expansion of Guangzhou companies such as GAC will help create jobs and generate tax revenue in the region.
 The importance of the Netherlands as a “Gateway to Europe” could not be overlooked, especially in view of the 10th anniversary of the comprehensive partnership between China and the Netherlands.